keikari/lbry-addon-test/README.md

 3. Have LBRY desktop app, or just headless lbrynet running
 4. In your Firefox navigate to "about:debugging" -> This Firefox
 5. Click "Load Temporary Add-on..." and select the "manifest.json" from where you extraced the repo.
-6. Done! ~~Entering lbry URL to address bar~~(may work) or in whatever search engine you prefer, should load into page from extension showing channel or content associated with the claim.
+6. Done!
+Entering lbry URL ~~to address bar~~(may work) in whatever search engine you prefer, should load into page from add-on showing channel or content associated with the claim.
-Clicking the icon for add-on also should open new tab
+Clicking the icon for add-on also should open new tab to add-on page(may not work)

 #### Features:
 - search